Man Utd vs Arsenal: Is this the worst Red Devils side ever to face the Gunners in the Premier League era? | Goal.com

 Startlingly, it is not through the middle that United are likely to struggle most against Arsenal, but the wings.

-Obviously, there is Daniel James, arguably the one shining light at an otherwise gloomy Old Trafford, but with Juan Mata and Jesse Lingard the other options out wide, you have one winger who is honestly trying, and one who is, honestly, trying.
+Daniel James has been arguably the one shining light at an otherwise gloomy Old Trafford so far this season, but with Juan Mata and Jesse Lingard the other options out wide, there is a distinct lack of end product.

 Wenger's influence at Arsenal was so profound that his DNA remains embedded at the Emirates, with new manager Unai Emery having changed little in terms of the erratic nature of the Gunners' displays, so it would be no surprise if United again ended up winning.

-However, the situation at Old Trafford is now so desperate that we are more likely to see Solskjaer embarrassed and further enfeebled.
+However, the situation at Old Trafford is now so desperate that it is more likely that Solskjaer will suffer further embarrassment.

 If that happens, the Norwegian could lose the remaining support of both his players and the fans, who will need only to look at the teamsheet on Monday night to fully appreciate just how poor United now are.